SWIM TEAM - MEET VOLUNTEER POSITIONS:

 Home Meet Set-up and Break-Down

-- Volunteers move deck furniture, set up tents, hang signage and prepare the pool area for the meet (see maps as a guide).
+- Move deck furniture, set up tents, hang signage and prepare the pool area for the meet (see maps as a guide).

 - The pool should be ready for competition 30 minutes prior to the start of warm-ups.

-- Developmental Monday meets use the main pool and the training side of the pool remains open to members during the meet.
+- Developmental Monday meets use the competition pool.
+The training pool remains open to members

 - Time required: Before a meet/After a meet.